onap/integration/docs/docs_vFW_CNF_CDS.rst

 .. figure:: files/vFW_CNF_CDS/Native_Helm_Flow.png
    :align: center

-   vFW CNF CDS Use Case sequence flow for *Native Helm* (Guilin) path.
+   vFW CNF CDS Use Case sequence flow for *Native Helm* (Guilin+) path.

-.. warning:: The **Native Helm** path has identified defects in the instantiation process and requires SO images of version 1.7.11 for successfull instantiation of the CNF.
-Please monitor `SO-3403`_ and `SO-3404`_ tickets to make sure that necessary fixes have been delivered.
-SO 1.7.11 images were released Dec 24th 2020.
-Make sure to use them in Your ONAP/Guilin installation.
+.. warning:: K8sPlugin supports only Helm packages that can be validated by Helm 2.14 application.
+It means that only Chart with apiVersion: v1 or v2 property but without Helm 3 specific features can be instantiated by ONAP.
+Also the latest features of Helm 2, beyond Helm version 2.14 are not supported currently.
+Istanbul release will bring native support of Helm 3 packages and also latests features of Helm 2 package format.

 3-1 Onboarding
 ..............